 The solvency statement: reducing share capital

-We are seeing a trend of client companies seeking to reduce their share capital using the solvency statement procedure introduced by the Companies…
+We are seeing an increasing trend of client companies seeking to reduce their share capital using the solvency statement procedure introduced by the Companies Act 2006.

 Why reduce share capital?

 There are various commercial reasons for a company reducing its share capital, such as:

 - To return surplus capital to shareholders which is no longer required by the company;